Early Education Programs

 At Children’s Choice Early Education Centres in Raceview and Heritage Park, QLD, we carefully design daily programs with a wide range of developmentally appropriate activities, allowing children the freedom to choose the experiences they wish to engage in.
 Our dedicated educators guide and support your child’s growth through play and inquiry-based learning, nurturing their natural curiosity and creativity.

 We believe in the power of individualised learning.
-By regularly assessing each child’s progress, we tailor our programs to meet their unique needs and interests.
+By regularly assessing each child’s progress, we tailor our daycare programs to meet their unique needs and interests.
 Our inquiry-based approach encourages active learning, sparking curiosity with thoughtful questions and scenarios.
 This method not only enhances problem-solving and communication skills but also fosters independence and critical thinking.

 What Our Childcare Programs Include

 Each day, children participate in both indoor and outdoor activities that include arts and crafts, movement, language, numeracy, and social education.
-While we follow structured programs, we are flexible, allowing for spontaneous, child-initiated activities that promote creativity and self-expression.
+While we follow structured daycare programs, we are flexible, allowing for spontaneous, child-initiated activities that promote creativity and self-expression.
 Our educators model and encourage essential social skills like sharing, cooperation, and respectful communication.
 We have Free weekly programs such as dance, music, sports, yoga and mindfulness.

 We are proud to follow Queensland Government frameworks, including the Early Years Learning Framework and Queensland Kindergarten Learning Guidelines, with our government-approved kindergarten program.